pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Check database for existing codes, retry with new code, or use UUID-based generation to minimize collisions.
+**Answer:** * Check database for existing codes, retry with new code, or use UUID-based generation to minimize collisions.

 </details>

+#### Intermediate Level

-**Q4:** How would you design a URL shortener that needs to support custom short codes?
+**Q1:** How would you design a URL shortener that needs to support custom short codes?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Add validation service, conflict resolution, premium user database, and custom domain support.
+**Answer:** * Add validation service, conflict resolution, premium user database, and custom domain support.

 </details>

-**Q5:** What happens if your ID generation service goes down?
+**Q2:** What happens if your ID generation service goes down?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Use multiple ID generators, fallback mechanisms, circuit breakers, and distributed ID generation (Snowflake, UUID).
+**Answer:** * Use multiple ID generators, fallback mechanisms, circuit breakers, and distributed ID generation (Snowflake, UUID).

 </details>

-**Q6:** How would you handle ID generation for a URL shortener that needs to support 1 million URLs per day?
+**Q3:** How would you handle ID generation for a URL shortener that needs to support 1 million URLs per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Use distributed ID generation, database sharding, and consider the trade-offs between sequential and random generation.
+**Answer:** * Use distributed ID generation, database sharding, and consider the trade-offs between sequential and random generation.

 </details>

+#### Advanced Level

-**Q7:** Design an ID generation system for a URL shortener that needs to support custom domains and enterprise features.
+**Q1:** Design an ID generation system for a URL shortener that needs to support custom domains and enterprise features.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific ID generation, enterprise user management, custom branding, and compliance features.
+**Answer:** * Domain-specific ID generation, enterprise user management, custom branding, and compliance features.

 </details>

-**Q8:** How would you handle ID generation for a URL shortener that needs to work across multiple data centers?
+**Q2:** How would you handle ID generation for a URL shortener that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed ID generation, cross-region synchronization, conflict resolution, and eventual consistency.
+**Answer:** * Distributed ID generation, cross-region synchronization, conflict resolution, and eventual consistency.

 </details>

-**Q9:** What ID generation optimizations would you implement for a URL shortener with high throughput?
+**Q3:** What ID generation optimizations would you implement for a URL shortener with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Batch ID generation, connection pooling, caching strategies, and database optimization.
+**Answer:** * Batch ID generation, connection pooling, caching strategies, and database optimization.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design an ID generation system for a URL shortener that needs to support real-time analytics?
+**Q1:** How would you design an ID generation system for a URL shortener that needs to support real-time analytics?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Add analytics service, event streaming, real-time processing, and separate analytics database.
+**Answer:** * Add analytics service, event streaming, real-time processing, and separate analytics database.

 </details>